 What’s more, scrap has been referred to as “the world’s largest copper mine,” and perhaps the most responsive as well, given producers’ ability to source more or less depending on prices.
 Read on to learn about this material and its impact on the global copper market.

 What is copper scrap?

-New scrap is copper metal discarded in fabrication and manufacturing processes and is typically considered to be higher-grade material than old copper scrap.
-Old scrap is copper wire, copper tubing, roofing copper or copper pipe from post-consumer products that can be converted to refined metal and alloys.
+New scrap is copper metal discarded in fabrication and manufacturing processes, and is typically considered higher-grade material than old scrap.
+Old scrap refers to copper wire, copper tubing, roofing copper or copper pipe from post-consumer products that can be converted to refined metal and alloys.

 During the recycling process, these secondary copper materials are smelted in furnaces and then further processed and refined.
-Electrical applications require high grade copper, and while newly mined copper is often preferred for this purpose, premium quality new scrap material can be used as well.
+Electrical applications require high-grade copper, and while newly mined copper is often preferred for this purpose, premium-quality new scrap material can be used as well.
 Recycled copper for use in non-electrical applications, such as plumbing tubes or roofing sheets, is often old scrap.

 According to the group, recycling copper requires 85 percent less energy than primary copper production at the mine level.
-On a global level, copper recycling reduces electrical energy use by 100 million MWh and keeps 40 million tonnes of CO2 out of the atmosphere on an annual basis.
+On a global level, copper recycling reduces electrical energy use by 100 million MWh and keeps 40 million tonnes of carbon dioxide out of the atmosphere on an annual basis.

 China, which makes up around half of global demand for copper, is also the world’s largest refiner of copper from scrap material.
-Secondary copper production in China has averaged more than 1.5 million tonnes per year for the last decade or about 30 percent of the nation’s total copper consumption.
+Secondary copper production in China has averaged more than 1.5 million tonnes per year for the last decade, equal to about 30 percent of the nation’s total copper consumption.